AlejandroHenriquezD/SGI/README.md

 From this starting point ICT Students in IES El Rincón will create the VR App.

+# Description of Home page

+The main project was copied from https://github.com/tcrurav/SabiosGuiasReactTestProject

+The home page was made for me, it has a simple but cool design

+It was done for me using diferent components

+## Components of my Own

+Footer2.js

+Header2.js

+Image.js

+Images.js

+## Components of my teacher Tiburcio (https://github.com/tcrurav)

+Draw_canvas.js

+Footer.js

+Header.js

+infoRoutes.js

+MenuItem.js

+Navbar.js

+ScrollToTop.js

+StopMap.js

+Video360Click.js

 ## Prerequisites

 You need a working environment with: